Jun 30, 2023

 How do we stay enchanted when we see so much horror throughout our lives, when we experience illness and pain, and great losses?
 I am beginning to believe that this is about personality and that forms in childhood.
 The toddler here was never free from trauma, a medical issue, and yet, that little girl, with all her pain, saw great beauty everywhere.
 I am still that girl.
 I was flexible and teachable.
 Curious.
 Grateful.

-Walking around with no shoes, perpetually living in a "summerland" even when winters came, enchanted by living at all.
+Walking around with no shoes, perpetually living in a "summerland" even when winters came, enchanted by being alive at all.

 June is always Yellow.